denten-books/plain-text/1-metaphor.md

 of the document and associated rights" [@iso_portable_2008, vii].
 These capabilities operate somewhere between the visible content and stored information.
 More than passive conduits of meaning, electronic texts contain the rules for engagement between authors and their readers.
-Embedded structures project an ontology.
-In our example, the Portable Document Format encodes, among other things, ideas about "reading," "authenticity," "fidelity," "preservation," and "authorship."
+In our example, the Portable Document Format encodes among other things ideas about "reading," "authenticity," "fidelity," "preservation," and "authorship."
 Whatever literary theoretical framework the reader brings to the process of interpretation must therefore meet the framework implicit in the electronic text itself.
-Such an encounter happens not on the level of representation or ideology, but on the level of the physical, the phatic, and the imperative, where formatting and control reside.
+Such an encounter happens not on the level of representation or ideology, but on the level of the physical, the phatic, and the imperative, where formatting and control codes reside.

 The familiar paper paragraph structure already presents several interesting problems for analysis.
 In claiming typographical space on a page the paragraph